igroykt/nginx-auth-ldap/README.md

 Note that you need to provide hash-based symlinks in the directory for this to work;
 you'll basically need to run OpenSSL's c_rehash command in this directory.

+## auth_ldap_min_tls
+expected value: TLSv1, TLSv1.1, TLSv1.2, or TLSv1.3, default TLSv1.2

+Set the minimum TLS version used for LDAPS connections.
+Protocols older than the configured value are disabled.

 ## referral
 expected value: on, off